Zektra/Ninebot-Scooter-Motion-Control/README.md

 - Max speed is 25 km/h.

 Example:
-Micro has e-steps which are modified to comply with dutch rules with an deactivated throttle, like the MICRO M1 COLIBRI. https://www.micro-step.nl/nl/emicro-m1-colibri-nl.html
+Micro has e-steps which are modified to comply with Dutch rules with an deactivated throttle, like the MICRO M1 COLIBRI. https://www.micro-step.nl/nl/emicro-m1-colibri-nl.html

 The best scooter to do this modification is the Xiaomi Mi Electric Scooter Essential:
 - The motor is 250 watts